kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Control hierarchies are now created in a single place (InputControlSetup) from a single source of data (InputTemplate)
 * Remapping happens as a side effect of control setup rather than being performed at the event level; as such there is no associated cost with it
 * There are no control IDs anymore
+* Control setups are entirely data driven (though there is support to create the data from code through reflection)

 ## Actions